-On this page we try to help you take care of all the practicalities that go in to attending a travelling high school at sea.
-Below we’ll share from our experience what you need to think about when it comes to visas, vaccines, packing and much more.
+On this page we try to help you take care of all the practicalities that go in to attending a high school at sea.
+Below we’ll share from our experience and tell you what you need to think about when it comes to visas, vaccines, packing and much more.

 Documents that you will need before you start

 - Academic Reference Form: You'll need this for the application process.
 Two teachers need to fill out this form before we can schedule an interview with you.

 - Activity Waiver: You will need this form if you wish to scuba dive, surf, kite or wakeboard during your shore leave time.

 - Application form: You will need to fill this out in order to apply.

 - Authorization form: You will need to fill this out before school starts.

 - Medical form: You will need to have your doctor fill this out before you start the school.
 Please note that you also need to get your blood type.